Replicating Human Motivated Reasoning Studies with LLMs: Experiments and Evaluation

 \subsubsection{Comparing Different Response Trends Across LLMs}

 After looking at the human to model trends, we are interested in identifying trends that all or most models appear to embody.
-We utilize some of the same techniques for comparing the human response to the LLM response (Spearman correlation of averages and accuracy of expected sign).
-We additionally compare the average support and the average argument assessment (pro - con) with Spearman correlation.
+We utilize some of the same techniques for comparing the human response to the LLM response (Kendall's Tau correlation of averages and accuracy of expected sign).
+We additionally compare the average support and the average argument assessment (pro - con) with Kendall's Tau.
 This is meant to capture internal LLM assessment alignment (e.g., when pro is stronger than con, the LLM opinion should increase rather than decrease).
-We report the findings of the argument assessment in the main paper and report the nuances of support changes (mostly model and domain specific) in Appx. \ref{sec:addres} Section \ref{sec:modelspecific}.
+We also explore what factors cause LLM's to not respond to the support questions, utilizing the Chi-Square measure on the normalized number of missing responses.
+We report the findings of the argument assessment and non-response in the main paper and report the nuances (mostly model and domain specific) in Appx. \ref{sec:addres} Section \ref{sec:modelspecific}.